Pages

 Forming part of the exhibition is my painting Masked Australian Painted Lady II, 2024 (pictured top).
 Scroll down for further information.

-I do hope you can join us on Saturday week at the exhibition launch.
+I do hope you can join us next Saturday at the exhibition launch.

 BREAKING GROUND: Women Artists in the Whitehorse Art Collection